-Due to on-going government guideline updates relating to Covid 19, Edward’s Trust remains closed for face to face counselling but we are planning a phased re-opening from Mon 13th July.
+Due to on-going government guideline updates relating to Covid 19, Edward’s Trust is now offering blended support to our families including some face to face support.
 We have done a thorough risk assessment and implemented the necessary safety measures to ensure that we are all as safe as possible.
 Our Covid19 guidelines for clients can be found here.
 Please read and adhere to these before coming to the building.

 We continue to offer telephone support for our counselling and well-being services.

 Please be assured that we will offer the best support to our clients that this new and different way of working will allow.

 Should you need to contact us, please do so either by telephone 0121 454 1705; email email@example.com

 Please watch our website and social media pages for further updates.
 (Facebook, & Twitter @edwardstrust)